depri11/technical_kreditplus/README.md

 # Tes Kredit Plus Loan Tenor System
 This project is a loan tenure system designed with a microservice architecture to ensure scalability.
-It uses gRPC for communication between services and can be managed using Docker Compose.
+It uses gRPC for communication between services and additionally, the system has implemented Clean Architecture and has been Dockerized for easy deployment.

 # Overview
 The Loan Tenure System includes several microservices, each responsible for different aspects of the application, such as customer management, loan limit management, and transaction processing.
 By leveraging microservices and gRPC, the system ensures efficient communication, scalability, and maintainability.